unrelatedlabs/DayShift/README.md

 If you get something like ` Unable to locate DeviceSupport directory.` open the project `platforms/ios/DayShift.xcodeproj` directly and install it from there.

+# Placement

+Aim it at your face from about 1-2ft away.
+I have it taped to my beds headboard.

 # License

 [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/4.0/)